 Anyone who used Facebook in the last 16 years has just days to file for settlement money.
 Here's how.

-Anyone in the U.S. who used Facebook in the last 16 years can now collect a piece of a $725 million settlement by parent company Meta tied to privacy violations, as long as they fill out a claim within the next two weeks.
+Anyone in the U.S. who used Facebook in the last 16 years can now get a piece of a $725 million settlement by parent company Meta tied to privacy violations, as long as they fill out a claim within the next few days.

 The settlement stems from multiple lawsuits that were brought against Facebook by users who claimed that the company improperly shared their information with third-party sources such as advertisers and data brokers.
 The litigation began after Facebook was embroiled in a privacy scandal in 2018 with Cambridge Analytica, which scraped user data from the site as part of an effort to profile voters.